Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Visual-TCAV

 \subsection{Concept Map}

-Using the pooled-CAV, we derive a concept map ($M^{c}$) that locates a concept ($c$) within the input image by applying Equation (\ref{concept_map}).
-This involves performing a weighted sum of each feature map ($k$) in the considered layer ($fmaps_{k}$), with the weights being the pooled-CAV values ($p^{c}_{k}$).
-Then, we apply a ReLU function to consider only the regions of the image that positively correlate with the concept.
-This process is similar to Grad-CAM's equation, with the distinction that we use the pooled-CAV values as weights instead of the global-average-pooled gradients.
+Using the pooled-CAV, we derive a concept map $\mM^{c}$ that spatially localizes a concept $c$ within the input image by applying \cref{eq:concept_map}.
+Specifically, we compute a weighted sum of the feature maps $\tF$ from the selected layer, where each channel $i$ is weighted by the corresponding element $p^c_i$ of the pooled-CAV.
+Subsequently, we apply a ReLU function to retain only the regions positively correlated with the concept.

-Since we would like to compare the degree of activation of concept maps across different input images and distinguish between active and inactive ones, we apply a min-max normalization to the concept map using a predefined range.
-The upper bound of this range is derived from the example images provided by the user, which represent the ideal concept.
-Specifically, it is obtained by computing a concept map for each example image and taking the median of their contraharmonic means, which serve to extract values of high activation within each concept map.
-To obtain the lower bound, we apply the same method but use the negative examples instead.
-Before normalizing the concept map, any values outside this predefined range are clipped, ensuring that the resulting concept map is scaled within [0,1].
+To enable meaningful comparisons of concept activation across different input images, we apply a custom min-max normalization to the concept map based on a predefined range, as shown in \cref{eq:normalized_concept_map}.
+The normalization range boundaries ($\ell^{c}$ and $u^{c}$) are derived from the example images provided by the user to represent the concept.
+Specifically, the upper bound $u^{c}$ is computed by first generating concept maps from positive example images $\train{_{pos}}$, then calculating the median of their contraharmonic means ($chmean$), which serve to heuristically extract values of high activation within each concept map.
+The lower bound $\ell^{c}$ is computed using the same method but with the concept maps of negative example images $\train{_{neg}}$ instead.
+The normalized concept map $\hat{\mM}^{c}$ is then obtained by clipping any value outside this predefined range and then scaling it to $[0,1]$.
+The notation $[\mA]_a^b$ denotes clipping each element of $\mA$ within the interval $[a,b]$, i.e., $[\mA]_a^b=min(max(\mA, a), b)$, where the $min$ and $max$ are applied element-wise.
+An ablation study on different normalization approaches is provided in \cref{app:norm_ablation}.

 By overlaying the normalized concept map on the input image, we generate a class-independent visualization that highlights the region of the image where the network recognized the concept (examples are shown in \cref{fig:visualizations}).
-This allows us to know, for any input image, the concept's location and its degree of activation w.r.t an ideal concept defined by the user.
-Additionally, the concept map provides a qualitative validation for the learned CAV, without requiring activation maximization techniques~\cite{deepdream} or sorting images based on their similarity to the CAV.
+This allows us to know, for any input image, the concept's location and its degree of activation w.r.t. an ideal concept defined by the user.
+Additionally, concept maps act as a qualitative validation for whether the CAV represents the intended concept, without requiring activation maximization techniques~\citep{deepdream} or sorting images based on their similarity to the CAV.